Nusatala/ML/README.md

 - Model has been builded using custom model and adapted by custom datasets and model architecture.
 - Model have better performance and precision than the previous model by converting all training images into grayscale

+## Completing Model Deployment Setup

+- Model is saved in HDF5 format
+- Model is deployed with Flask
+- Model is deployed in Google Cloud Platform
+- Model is deployed using CI/CD cycle and Docker